Member Resource Groups

 There are numerous ways the Member Resource Groups will be engaging with their communities.
 Examples may include:

-If you want to know more about the specific activities our two active resource groups are planning, join the group to receive regular communications and visit the groups’ pages on IFT Connect.
+If you want to know more about the specific activities our active resource groups are planning, join the group to receive regular communications and visit the groups’ pages on IFT Connect.
 You may also consider joining the group as a volunteer to help shape their impact and future activities.

 What do I need to do to start a new resource group?